LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/tired-of-looking-for-love.md

 are laughing at me;

-my need for a spec of a kiss.
+my need for a speck of a kiss.

 &nbsp;